mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 {{<img src="diary-backup.png" alt="Screenshot of TrueNAS dataset creation screen with encryption disabled">}}

 Now, I'm ready to set up a replication task to back up encrypted snapshots of the `diary-entries` dataset to the unencrypted `diary-entries-backup` dataset.
-From there, restic can the `diary-entries-backup` dataset and back it up to cloud storage.
+From there, restic can access the `diary-entries-backup` dataset and back it up to cloud storage.

 When I create the replication task, TrueNAS warns me that I'm replicating an encrypted dataset.
 And that's fine because it's what I want.
 I want to take encrypted snapshots and back them up to the cloud while they're still encrypted: